DCMLab/standards/docs/source/onboarding.rst

 * reviewing new annotations created by someone else: 0.40 CHF per measure
 * reviewing annotations upgraded by someone else: 0.20 CHF per measure

-We have painstakingly adjusted these tarrifs and believe they are fair: while harmonic contents per measure vary, payments tend to even out over several commissions.
+We have painstakingly adjusted these tarifs and believe they are fair: while harmonic contents per measure vary, payments tend to even out over several commissions.

 The remuneration for each task is logged alongside the title of the respective work package once finalized.
-Whenever an annotator decides to invoice one or several commissions, (s)he can generate an automatic report and attach it to the invoice.
+Whenever an annotator decides to invoice one or several commissions, they can generate an automatic report and attach it to the invoice.
 Payments usually arrive less than three weeks after sending an invoice.